 In this short guide, we'll help you see if Propecia is the right choice for you, offering some alternatives for women who are unable to take Propecia for hair loss.
-We'll also cover whether the generic version of Propecia, Finasteride, is a viable option for you instead of the branded, more expensive, version.
+We'll also cover whether the generic version of Propecia, Finasteride, is a viable option for you instead of the branded, more expensive version.

 Not a hair loss cure for women?

-Why is Propecia not designed for women?
+Why is Propecia not really designed for women?

 Propecia or Finasteride works by stopping the male hormone testosterone from being converted into forms that cause the hair follicles to shrink.
-When Finasteride is activated, hair follicles should be able to go on naturally producing hair like before.
+Its use was specifically formulated to treat male pattern baldness.

 Who can take Propecia?